 In 2013 the CIC and CCIH were pleased to partner with SAGE Publications to publish International Journal.
 Read more about the new partnership here.

-Naomi Joseph, Managing Editor
+Naomi Miller, Managing Editor

-Naomi Joseph is managing editor of International Journal at the Canadian International Council (CIC).
+Naomi Miller is managing editor of International Journal at the Canadian International Council (CIC).
 She joined the CIC in 2011 as an editor-at-large.
 Naomi holds an M.St. in English language and literature from the University of Oxford and a B.A. in English from Columbia University.

 Adam Chapnick, Co-Editor